nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

-If the start and end time for a friend are the same, it is treated as one point in time at that exact moment.
+If the start and end time interval for a friend are the same, it is treated as one point in time at that exact moment.

 To indicate availability across the whole week, use `mon@0000-sun@2359`.